 Because learning, and motivating people to continue to learn, is so intrinsic to how games are created and played, part of the “proof” factor feels slightly askew.
 It is the nature of games to teach, it is how they exist, so of course they are “good” at teaching people things.
 But to simply claim this is an area where games naturally excel lacks a burden of proof that is problematic.

-To aid in our understanding of just how games motivate learning, we can look at what work has been done to see just how well games teach more traditional educational topics.
-Of course games are good at teaching an entire universe of things: how to stack blocks just right, how to get that frog across the road safety, how to win at chess, but these things are abstractions and that often have the sole motivation of providing value within the game itself.
-What happens when we try to expand the value gained, the knowledge transferred outside of the game itself.
+To aid in our understanding of just how games motivate learning, we can look at what work has been done to see how games teach more traditional educational topics.
+Of course games are good at teaching an entire universe of things: how to stack blocks just right, how to get that frog across the road safely, how to capture a queen with a pawn, but these things are abstractions and that often have the sole motivation of providing value within the game itself.
+What happens when we try to expand the value gained, the knowledge transferred outside of the game itself?

 This is where we come to an inherent challenge in evaluating how games improve learning.
-Games are just a delivery tool, like any other, and there’s a simple case to be made that just like a lecture can be good or bad, a game can be, and that, rather than the format, is actually what makes all the difference.
-There are many things related the education that games excel at, but there are many things that other learning formats do well as well.
-The best game-based approaches have included a combination of real-world learning and game learning, as researcher XXX points out:
+Games are just a delivery tool, like any other, and there’s a simple case to be made that a game can be good or bad and that makes all the difference.
+There are many things related to education that games excel at, but there are many things that other learning formats do well also.
+The best game-based approaches have included a combination of real-world learning and game learning.